lucascdourado/sre-maistodos/helm/aws/README.md

 ## Overview

-This Helm chart deploys an AWS Application Load Balancer (ALB) for Kubernetes, routing traffic to backend and frontend services.
+This Helm chart deploys an AWS Application Load Balancer (ALB) for Kubernetes, routing traffic to services.

 ## Installation